waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Impact / Considerations

-For my site, consistency and standards will look like having the navigation bar at the top and using standard icons, like 3 stacked lines for the hamburger menu.
+For my site, consistency and standards will look like having the navigation bar at the top and using standard icons, like a downward facing arrow for dropdown menus.

 ## Error Prevention